Hate Nintendo’s business practices? Maybe try these games instead

 Try Rogue Flight

 It’s been three years since the machines went rogue.
 They were a defense system that was supposed to protect us.
-The Earth burned, now a small group of survivors decide to make one last ditch effort to take their planet back.
-A state-the-art starfighter is their last hope, and a young freighter pilot is the only one left who knows how to fly.
+The Earth burned, and now a small group of survivors decide to make one last ditch effort to take their planet back.
+A state-of-the-art starfighter is their last hope, and a young freighter pilot is the only one who knows how to fly.
 Good luck.

-Rouge Flight is an on-rails SHMUP that takes inspiration from games like Star Fox and Rebel Assault.
-Blast your way through waves of enemies using a variety of different weapons and powerups across a series of nine increasingly challenging levels.
-Or play the roguelite Caravan Mode for even more challenge, and bigger rewards.
-Trade points to customize your fighter to move faster and hit even harder, or just give it a spiffy new paint job.
+Rouge Flight is an on-rails SHMUP inspired by games like Star Fox and Rebel Assault.
+Blast your way through waves of enemies using various weapons and powerups across nine increasingly challenging levels.
+Or play the rogue-lite Caravan Mode for even more challenges and bigger rewards.
+Trade points to customize your fighter to move faster and hit even harder, or give it a spiffy new paint job.

-This is an absolutely gorgeous game featuring an art style based on 80s and 90s anime.
+This gorgeous game features an art style based on 80s and 90s anime.
 Rouge Flight also has a kicking soundtrack to go along with its fast and buttery smooth gameplay.
-While a bit on the short side, it’s still loads of fun if you’re into white knuckle bullet-hell shooters.
+While a bit on the short side, it’s still loads of fun if you’re into white-knuckle bullet-hell shooters.
 It’s currently only available on PC, and retails on Steam for $20 USD.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.